-How to conduct a phone interview
+Hiring manager’s guide to conducting a phone interview

 With over three-quarters of organisations allowing hybrid working through either formal or informal arrangements, traditional face-to-face interviews have become less common.
-Even for roles that are strictly based in the office, video interviews have increased in popularity in recent times.

 Let’s take a closer look at why phone interviews have become such an important early-stage recruitment tool before examining how to conduct one successfully.